 The physical channel, which transfers a stream of channel bits through the aperture across the physical medium (in this case, space).
 In addition to the transfer of a stream of bits, the physical channel may also carry non-binary signals, e.g. for the purpose of range measurements.
 The space physical channel has traditionally been provided at radio frequencies using RF modulation techniques, but the use of optical physical channels is expected to increase.

 NOTE - In any realization of a space link, the technology used by the aperture must be compatible with the technology used by the physical channel.
-However, the possibility for multiple aperture technologies being applicable to the same physical channel technology (e.g., a single-feed steerable antenna, an array of geographically-separated steerable antennas, an array of fixed antenna elements that “point” by adjusting the phase differences among those antenna elements) justifies treating apertures separately from physical channels for the purposes of SCCS FG definition.
+However, the possibility for multiple aperture technologies being applicable to the same physical channel technology (e.g., a single-feed steerable antenna, an array of geographically-separated steerable antennas, an array of fixed antenna elements that “point” by adjusting the phase differences among those antenna elements) justifies treating apertures separately from physical channels for the purposes of SCCS ASC definition.

 Channel synchronization and coding, which consists of the error coding, randomization, and synchronization functions that are performed to convert space data link transfer frames to the bit streams that are transferred across the space physical channel, and vice versa.